psychopy/psychopy/docs/source/online/index.rst

 2. :doc:`Convert your media (images, sound, and video) to online-suitable formats <mediaFormats>`
 3. :doc:`Register an account on Pavlovia <usingPavlovia>`
 4. :doc:`Generate a JavaScript experiment and upload it to Pavlovia <fromBuilder>`
+5. :doc:`Activate your experiment`

 Besides the basics, we've got the following tutorials:

 - :doc:`How to code and debug PsychoJS experiments <psychoJSCodingDebugging>`
-- :doc:`How to share your experiment with other researchers <sharingExperiments>`
+- :doc:`How to search for experiments of other researchers and share your own experiment <sharingExperiments>`
 - :doc:`How to recruit participants and connect with online services <onlineParticipants>`
 - :doc:`How to counterbalance participants across conditions <counterbalancingOnline>`
 - :doc:`Caveats and cautions (timing accuracy and web-browser support) <cautions>`